dart-archive/www.dartlang.org/src/site/codelabs/server/index.markdown

 pub get
 {% endprettify %}

-Run dart analyzer on the code, if your IDE or editor didn't already do so.
+Run the analyzer on the code, if your IDE or editor didn't already do so.

 {% prettify lang-sh %}
 dartanalyzer bin/piratesnest.dart